dprojects/Woodworking/Docs/README.md

 * `millimeter` all dimensions will be recalculated to millimeters.
 * `meter` all dimensions will be recalculated to meters.
 * `inch` all dimensions will be recalculated to inches.
+* `fractions` this is notation `X' Y n/d"`, where the `X'` represents a whole number of feet, the `Y` represents a whole number of inches and the `n/d"` represents a fraction of an inch, where `n` is the numerator and `d` is the denominator. the fractional part is not shorten here and the denominator is taken from the user settings from `Edit->Preferences->General->Building US->Minimal fractional inch`.
+For this type area will be set to `inch2` (unit square inch).
 * `system` all dimensions will be presented in the user's unit system preferences.

 > [!TIP]